digi-ron/AU-Falcon-SPUD-Project/Audio/PremiumAudio/PremiumAudio.md

 ### Pinout

 > Audio In will need to already be converted to the right frequency range to work correctly.
-Use a low-pass filter from a split output from the rear shelf speakers, or your headunits subwoofer output, as required
+Use a low-pass filter from a split output from the rear shelf speakers, or your aftermarket headunits subwoofer output, as required
 {: .block-note}

 | Position | Colour | Function |